codeclimate/codeclimate-rubocop/config/contents/metrics/class_length.md

 Available are: 'array', 'hash', 'heredoc', and 'method_call'.
 Each construct will be counted as one line regardless of its actual size.

+NOTE: This cop also applies for `Struct` definitions.

 ### Example: CountAsOne: ['array', 'heredoc', 'method_call']

     class Foo